freenode-nutrition/medicalxpress-spider/README.md

 Note that the [license](LICENSE) does not apply to the scraped data.
 It applies only to the remainder of the repository.

 ## Generation
-Using a Python 3.7 virtual environment, install the requirements:
+Using a Python 3.7 virtual environment, first install the requirements:

     pip install -Ur requirements.in